zeek/package-manager/doc/quickstart.rst

     $ bro-pkg bundle bro-packages.bundle

-Then transfer :file:`bro-packages.bundle` to the Bro deployment management host.
-For Bro clusters using BroControl_, this will be the system acting as the "manager" node.
+Then transfer :file:`bro-packages.bundle` to the Zeek deployment management host.
+For Zeek clusters using BroControl_, this will be the system acting as the "manager" node.
 Then on that system (assuming it already as :program:`bro-pkg` installed and configured):